 At its most basic delivery level, a Managed Services Provider will help an organization to streamline and manage its entire contingent workforce by improving efficiency, controlling costs and mitigating the fines, penalties and reputational damages associated with certain contingent workforce risks.
 This service is critical to ensuring compliance.

-While early Managed Service models focused on process improvements and cost savings, more mature Managed Service providers, however, are now seeking ways to increase access and service delivery of high caliber talent while reducing time to hire.
+How do you choose an MSP?
+While early Managed Services models focused on process improvements and cost savings, more mature Managed Services Providers, however, are now seeking ways to increase access and service delivery of high caliber talent while reducing time to hire.

-Is a Master services provider (MSP) right for me?
+Is a Managed Services Provider right for me?

 Managed Services will help employers gain visibility into enterprise-wide contingent workforce spend.
 Technology used by Managed Services organizations provide insights into important metrics like spend, time to fill, candidate quality, placement turnover and more.
 Managed Services allows employers to measure their contingent worker program against their business goals.

-Organizations that partner with a Managed Service provider for their contingent worker needs will shift the hiring compliance burden to that Managed Services organization.
+Organizations that partner with a Managed Services Provider for their contingent worker needs will shift the hiring compliance burden to that Managed Services organization.
 This puts the onus on the Managed Services to mitigate the risks associated with a contingent workforce and ensure compliance.
-Managed Service providers will provide external expertise on local, regional and global compliance regulations.
+Managed Services providers will provide external expertise on local, regional and global compliance regulations.
 Business owners will also benefit from the external expertise provided by a Managed Services partner on local, regional and compliance best practices.

 Quicker access to larger talent pool